 Although remote, Scotchcoulthard is not isolated.
-It is possible to be parked in The Metro Centre, Newcastle, Carlisle, The Lake District or Scotland within the hour.
+It is possible to be parked in The Metro Centre, Newcastle, Carlisle, The Lake District or Scotland within an hour.

-Scotchcoulthard is four miles away from The Military Road (B6318 which runs parallel to Hadrian's Wall).
-The last farm you pass is two miles away.
-If you want to really 'get away from it all' it is ideal.
-For those who prefer a more populated area it is not ideal!
-The farm track from the road is ½ mile long and can be a bit rough at times.
-However if taken slowly it is fine.
+Scotchcoulthard is four miles away from The Military Road (B6318 which runs parallel to Hadrian's Wall) and the last farm you pass is two miles away.
+If you want to really 'get away from it all' it is ideal, although for those who prefer a more populated area, not so much!
+The farm track from the road is ½ mile long and can be a bit rough at times, however if taken slowly it is fine.

 Dogs are welcome and our own dogs will welcome you.
 There is no extra charge

 and no restriction on number.
 For those who love dogs but don't have any, our dogs are happy to step into the breach!